2025 Financial Eligibility requirements for K-1 Fiance Visa

 and the combined income of both sponsor and joint-sponsor

-A joint-sponsor can be used for MOST Fiancee Visa
+A joint-sponsor can be used for any Spousal Visa or

-If you are applying for a Fiancee visa and suspect
+If you are applying for a Fiancee visa and need a joint-sponsor,

-consulate’s policies permit the use of a financial joint-sponsor.
+confirm whether the consulate’s policies permit the use of a